On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Discussion

-Among the three monolithic deployment tiers, the edge tier consistently demonstrates significantly faster inference latency performance for each operator examined in the respective research questions (i.e., Identity operator in RQ1, Quantized operator in RQ2, Early Exit operator in RQ3, and Quantized Early Exit operator in RQ5).
-This outcome underscores the significance of deployment operators involved in the edge tier compared to mobile and cloud tiers when facing computational limitations, network bandwidth constraints, and large input data transmission.
-The edge tier's closer proximity to the mobile and higher computational resources allow faster processing and reduced transmission latency, resulting in improved inference latency performance.
+Among the three Monolithic deployment tiers, the Edge tier consistently demonstrates significantly faster inference latency performance for each operator examined in the respective research questions (i.e., Identity operator in RQ1, Quantized operator in RQ2, Early Exit operator in RQ3, and Quantized Early Exit operator in RQ5).
+This outcome underscores the significance of deployment operators involved in the Edge tier compared to Mobile and Cloud tiers when facing computational limitations, network bandwidth constraints, and large input data transmission.
+The Edge tier's closer proximity to the Mobile and higher computational resources allows faster processing and reduced transmission latency, resulting in improved inference latency performance.

-In the Cloud tier, the comparisons between the Quantized operator and the identity operator (RQ2) as well as between the QE operator and the Early Exit/Identity operator (RQ5) do not show any significant difference (Conover Test) for any subjects, except DUC.
-The main challenge is the inability of the CUDA execution provider in the ONNX Runtime Inference Engine to fully support the CUDA kernels used for the quantized graphical nodes during cloud deployment.
-The unavailability of the CUDA kernel for the nodes of the Quantized/QE models leads to their execution being run on the CPU instead.
-This introduces some overhead due to the lower processing power of the CPU in comparison to the CUDA.
-Future research efforts can delve into solutions for optimizing the quantization in a GPU-based cloud environment.
+In the Cloud tier, the comparisons between the Quantized operator and the Identity operator (RQ2) as well as between the Quantized Early Exit operator and the Early Exit/Identity operator (RQ5) do not show any significant difference (Conover Test) for any subjects, except DUC.
+The main challenge is the inability of the CUDA execution provider in the ONNX Runtime inference Engine to fully support the CUDA kernels used for the quantized graphical nodes during Cloud deployment.
+The unavailability of the CUDA kernel for the nodes of the Quantized/Quantized Early Exit models leads to their execution being run on the CPU instead.
+This introduces some overhead due to the lower processing power of the CPU compared to the CUDA.
+Future research efforts can delve into solutions for optimizing the Quantization in a GPU-based Cloud environment.
 One solution might be to modify the model structure and its operations to avoid nodes that lack CUDA kernels.
-Techniques such as operator fusion, where multiple operations are combined into a single operation, could be beneficial.
-Another solution could be to develop custom CUDA kernels for the nodes of the Quantized/QE models that currently lack them.
+Techniques such as operator fusion, where multiple operations are combined into a single operation, could be beneficial~\cite{chen2018tvm}.
+Another solution could be to develop custom CUDA kernels for the nodes of the Quantized/Quantized Early Exit models that currently lack them.
 This would require a deep understanding of both CUDA programming and the specific operations performed by the incompatible nodes.
 Utilizing other GPU-specific execution providers like TensorRT instead of CUDA was not considered due to the reasoning provided in Section~\ref{sec:threats}.